martini-contrib/throttle/README.md

 	Message string

 	// A function to identify a request, must satisfy the interface func(*http.Request)string
-	// Defaults to a function identifying the request by IP
+	// Defaults to a function identifying the request by IP or X-Forwarded-For Header if provided
-	// So if you want to identify by an API key given in request headers, configure this option IndentificationFunction IdentificationFunc
+	// So if you want to identify by an API key given in request headers or something else, configure this option IndentificationFunction func(*http.Request) string

 	// The key prefix to use in any key value store KeyPrefix string